Make goal-setting an ongoing practice.

 Setting goals at work is an interesting balancing act.
-On the one hand, your workplace goals must support the company mission.
-On the other hand, they must be your own – otherwise goal-setting is just a rote check-the-box exercise.
+On one hand, your workplace goals must support the company mission.
+On the other hand, they must be your own.
+Otherwise, goal-setting is just a rote, check-the-box exercise.

-An additional complication is that certain companies (and managers) are better at constructive goal-setting than others.
+An additional complication is that certain companies (and managers) are better at helping their employees set and achieve work goals than others.
 The good news is that even if you work for someone who approaches the annual goal-setting session as a necessary evil, there are things you can do to get some value out of it.
-If your manager genuinely understands the power of goal alignment and setting and achieving goals, you have a great opportunity to use the conversation as a starting point for career growth.
+If your manager genuinely understands the power of goal alignment and setting and achieving career goals, you have a great opportunity to use the conversation working towards your career growth.

 Here are 10 things to keep in mind before setting goals at work and filling out that goal sheet.

 First things first — you must understand the functions and interrelationships of your team in order to set workplace goals that will make your team more productive and helpful to the rest of the organization.
 In a practical sense, every team serves as a supporting unit and a consumer of support at the same time.
 Get the mapping right, and you will be able to identify specific and measurable things you can do better to help processes and projects run smoother.

 2. Talk to your boss.
 What can you do to make their job easier and make them look good?

 No matter what your job description says, your job is really all about making your manager's life easier.
 Think of it as an opportunity to be of service.
 Having a frank conversation and asking your boss questions on a regular basis will go a long way towards defining your workplace goals.

 3. Focus on what you can control and have a plan for the rest